phparmory/rate/README.md

 - BasicStrategy e.g. 60 requests every hour
 - DynamicStrategy (leaky bucket) e.g. 60 requests within an hour

-With the basic strategy if 60 requests are performed in the first minute, you would have to wait 59 minutes until the hour is up before firing another event.

-With the dynamic strategy if 60 requests are performed in the first minute, you would be able to fire another event in 1 minute.

 ```php
 use Armory\Rate\Strategies\BasicStrategy;